Earnings Season - The 800-Pound Gorilla

 Holding a large position past the earnings calendar date can expose a trader or investor to undue risk.
 Always be aware of the scheduled Earnings Calendar date for any stocks you own, and take profits early.

 You can use this Earnings Calendar tactic to make money every quarter.
 Start looking for these opportunities in early April, July, October and January.
 There is no official end to each quarterly earnings season, but it is considered to be over when most major companies have released their earnings reports for the quarter.
-This generally occurs about six weeks after the season begins.
+This generally occurs approximately seven weeks after the season begins.

 Good luck with your profits!